ultrazohm/ultrazohm_sw/docs/source/hardware/deskbench/Assembly.rst

 In this example the assembly instructions for the setting up the connection between UZ and the Deskbench are explained in detail.

-1. Setup the UltraZohm, the power Supply and the deskbench for your needs.
+1. Setup the UltraZohm, the power supply and the deskbench for your needs.

 .. image:: Deskbench/1st_step.jpg
   :height: 350